nickmc5/BioSyncVR/README.md

 - Users using SteamVR or Virtual Desktop with a Quest standalone headset may have different button bindings.
 Check the button bindings set by SteamVR in the pause menu.
 Pause menu default controls should be (X+Y) on left controller.
 - This is a primarily stationary experience.
 Standing, sitting, or laying down is the expected method of experiencing BioSync VR.
 Unexpected behavior may occur if a user strays very far from the center of the meditative environment.
+- In the Mountain environment, the camera rotation may not follow the user's head rotation.
+This will be fixed in a hotfix soon.
+- Certain images do not show up in the main menu.
+Left image is the Beach, Right image is the mountain.

 ## Credits